Researchers Find Biological Linkage Between Lean Meat and Colorectal Cancer | ExBulletin

 Eating less lean meat is standard medical advice for preventing colorectal cancer, but it is unclear how it mutates cells and all experts are convinced that it is strongly associated.
 Not at all.

-A new paper in the journal Cancer Discovery identified specific patterns of DNA damage caused by a lean meat-rich diet.
-In addition, it suggests food as a carcinogen, telling us the possibility of detecting cancer early and designing new treatments.
+Journal new treatise Cancer detection Identified specific patterns of DNA damage caused by a rich diet Red meat— Make food more involved as a carcinogen, proclaiming the possibility of early detection of cancer and designing new treatments.

 “When we say that lean meat is carcinogenic and affects the incidence of cancer, we need a plausible way to do it,” said an oncologist at the Dana Farber Cancer Institute, who led the new study. , Marios Jannakis told AFP.

-After all, scientists long ago wondered which chemicals in cigarette smoke are responsible for cancer, and how certain bands of UV light penetrate the skin, causing cell growth and division.
-We have discovered that it causes mutations in the controlling genes.
+After all, scientists long ago what chemicals Cigarette smoke Because of cancer, how certain bands of UV light penetrate the skin and cause mutations in genes that control cell growth and division.

-To address the knowledge gap, Giannakis and his colleagues found 900 people with colorectal cancer extracted from a much larger group of 280,000 healthcare professionals who participated in many years of research, including lifestyle studies.
-DNA data from patients was sequenced.

 Detective work